Skip to main content

 Remediation Component Integration Offline

-The Remediation Component Integration Offline refers to a Blocklist-Integration of type Remediation Component has not pulled from its endpoint for more than 24 hours.
+The Remediation Component Integration Offline issue means a Blocklist integration of type Remediation Component has not pulled from its endpoint for more than 24 hours.

 This issue applies to Remediation Components (aka bouncers) directly connected to a Blocklist integration endpoint (aka Blocklist as a Service / BLaaS).